-2121 Professional Resources
+2121 School Leadership; Professional Resources

 2121.1.
-School Leadership
+School School Leadership

-The roles and responsibilities of the supervisory union SU/SD and school's leadership, including the school board, superintendent and principal or career technical center director shall conform to applicable provisions in 16 V.S.A. regarding authority and duties.
+The roles and responsibilities of the supervisory union supervisory union, supervisory district, SU/SD-and school's leadership, including the school-board, superintendent, and principal, and or career technical center director, if applicable, shall conform to applicable provisions in 16 V.S.A. regarding authority and duties.

-Each local school board shall ensure the alignment of existing school policies and create new policies as needed to ensure compliance with these Education Quality Standards.
-When undertaking this policy work, school boards and school leadership shall engage with the communities they serve and seek input and guidance through a process that includes the diverse voices and experiences of students, parents/legal guardians and other community members who are often underrepresented in this work and in school decision-making.
+Each supervisory union, school district, and independent school local school board shall ensure the alignment of existing school policies and create new policies as needed to ensure compliance with these Education Quality Standards.
+When undertaking this policy work, school boards and school leadership shall engage with the communities they serve and seek input and guidance through a process that includes the diverse voices and experiences of students, parents and/legal guardians and other community members who are often underrepresented in this work and in school decision-making.

-School boards and school leadership shall establish and make accessible an inclusive process for receiving feedback, to include:

-- (a) students, parents/legal guardians, and staff feedback regarding their experiences, especially as it bears on race or ethnic or social group identity at school, - (b) district responses to feedback, and - (c) procedures for handling complaints regarding compliance with school policies, practices and these Education Quality Standards.
+School Bboards and school leadership shall establish and make accessible an inclusive process for receiving public feedback, to include legal guardians, and staff feedback regarding their experiences, especially as it relates to racial, bears on race orethnic, or social identity group identity at school.
+Boards and school leadership must also establish procedures for handling and responding directly to complaints regarding compliance with school policies, practices and these Education Quality Standards.
 These documented complaints and responses shall be included in annual reporting to the AOE as required in Section 2126 of this rule.

+(a) / bears on race or ethnic or social group identity at school,

+(b) district responses to feedback, and

+(c)(a) procedures for handling complaints regarding compliance with school policies, practices and these Education Quality Standards.

+These documented complaints and responses shall be included in annual reporting to the AOE as required in Section 2126 of this rule:

 All school leaders must have sufficient time to carry out their responsibilities to focus on improving student learning and on fostering an anti-racist, culturally responsive, anti-discriminatory, and inclusive learning environment.
-To accomplish that, the superintendent or his or her their designee must:
+To accomplish that, the head of school or superintendent or his or her their designee must: